lwjohnst86/nfs484-1484-exams/final/notes.md

 lipoprotein to be sent into the blood.
 TAG may directly contribute to CAD or may be a symptom of dysfunction of other organs.

-Greater risk alleles for FADS -> greater CRP, CAD risk Interaction between FADS gene and LC-PUFA intake on cholesterol + inflammation on CAD.
+A group of alleles that influence fatty acid desaturate activity (*FADS* gene) has been speculated to influence the risk for CAD.
+A greater number of *FADS* alleles is associated with greater D6D activity and the resulting increased conversion of ALA and LA to their respective longer chain counterparts (EPA+DHA and ARA, respectively).
+Therefore, the number of *FADS* alleles were measured in all individuals in each community.

-Dietary intake of LA and ALA is thought to be best around a 1-to-1 ratio.
-The current Western diet is approximately 20-30-to-1 ratio (greater levels of LA).
+(Include this?: Dietary intake of LA and ALA is thought to be best around a 1-to-1 ratio.
+The current Western diet is approximately 20-30-to-1 ratio (greater levels of LA).)

-Greater FADS allele (enhanced LC-PUFA synthesis) with greater genetic components of African ancestry.
+(Create the tables and figures after discussing with Carol)

 Table showing basic characteristics (like diet, participation?, serum ARA and ARA/EPA+DHA) before and after intervention?.

 * Showing that the non-intervention group has a higher level of n-6 intake

 Table showing differences between low FADS gene alleles and high number of FADS gene allele before intervention:

 * Those with more FADS alleles have:
-    - > n-3 LC-PUFA (EPA+DHA)
+    - \> n-3 LC-PUFA (EPA+DHA)
-    - > ARA
+    - \> ARA
     - < LA
     - < ALA
     - = dietary n-3 and n-6

 Fig: Showing overall intervention on CRP and TAG

 - Intervention reduces ARA/n-3 LC-PUFA ratio, CRP and TAG compared to non-intervention